 Synopsis: The dramatic story of "Bureau 06", the team of police investigators formed for the intent purpose of investigating and preparing the grave charges brought up by the Jewish people against Adolf Eichmann.
 The charges told the story of the Jewish Holocaust to the entire world in a way that it had not been told before.
 These charges cried out, exactly 50 years ago, the cry of "J'accuse" at the Eichmann trial and changed the collective Israeli consciousness forever.

-This film will tell the unique personal and group stories of this team of investigators, their hardships, their confessions and the emotional turmoil they experienced, together and alone.
+This film tells the unique personal and group stories of this team of investigators, their hardships, their confessions and the emotional turmoil they experienced, together and alone.
 Among them the story of Avner Less the personal interrogator of Adolf Eichmann who left Israel after the trial and took back his Germany Identity card.
-Click to read more >

 LIVE OR DIE IN ENTEBBE

-Director and Producer: Eyal Boers / Israel 2012 Associate Producer: Michael Treves: JMT Films Distribution & Co-productions Co-Produced: with SRC - Télévision Radio Canada: Commissioning Editor: Jean Pelletier Category: History Language: Hebrew, French, English, Subtitles: English, Narration: French/English Length: HD / 52 minutes
+Director and Producer: Eyal Boers / Israel 2012 Associate Producer: Michael Treves: JMT Films Distribution & Co-productions Co-Produced: with SRC - Télévision Radio Canada: Commissioning Editor: Jean Pelletier Supported by: IBA - Israeli Television, Channel One: Commissioning Editor: Itay Nevo Landsberg Category: History Language: Hebrew, French, English, Subtitles: English/French, Narration: French/English Length: HD / 52 minutes

 Synopsis: In June 1976, an Air France flight was hijacked by German and Palestinian terrorists who diverted the flight to Entebbe airport in Uganda.
 A week later, Israeli planes flew 4000 kilometers over hostile territory to Entebbe and in less than 60 minutes Israeli commandos stormed the premises and rescued more than 100 hostages. ''Operation Entebbe'' is considered as one of the most brilliant military rescue operations in military history.
 It put a temporary stop to plane hijacking as a means for terrorist groups to impose their demands.
 However, those who were not saved by this rescue operation have been almost totally forgotten.
 Four hijacked persons did not survive the raid, among them Jean-Jacques Mimouni, a 19 year-old French-Israeli hostage, who died during the operation in mysterious circumstances.
 Israel's most heroic myth is the Mimouni family's greatest tragedy.